keaganjp/Spotify-Music-Recommender/README.md

 ## Usage

-To use the recommender system, navigate to the `app.ipynb` notebook and run all cells.
-Input your preferences when prompted to receive music recommendations.
+To the recommender system, navigate to the `app.ipynb` notebook and run all cells.
 ## Contributing

 Contributions are welcome!
 Please feel free to submit pull requests, or open issues to suggest features or report bugs.